brianhill/deep-springs-observatory/index.md

 ## Program

 With the clear, dark skies and high elevation at Deep springs and a modern CMOS camera, students will be able to use the dome, telescope, and control room to do a wide variety of pedagogically and scientifically valuable projects.
-The first observational astronomy class will be in Term 5 (mid-March to beginning of May) of 2022.